sap8899/InterviewCrafter/README.md

 Simulates short interviews in the cyber security field. based on Bard

 Choose you difficulty level and security field (currently only AD and Network security) and start you interview !
+* Each time you will get 5 questions and then a final report with the score of your answers.
+* All the questions, answers and scoring are made by Bard

 # Usage
 This tool uses bard API. this will not cost you any money.